microsoft/task_oriented_dialogue_as_dataflow_synthesis/README-SEMANTICS.md

 ```
 This program calls `refer` to extract a salient `Time` that was
 the start time of a previous event.
 Here, the `roleConstraint`
-requires that the referred computation is put into the `start` field of
+requires that the referred computation is in the `start` field of
-a structure, and the `extensionConstraint` constrains the value of
+a structure, and the `extensionConstraint` constrains the result of
 that computation.
 In this example, it only requires the value type
 to be `Time`.

 The program then constructs a new `Constraint[Event]`
-requiring the start time to be earlier than the above time.
+requiring the start time to be earlier than the referred time.
 Finally, it uses
-`ReviseConstraint` to find an existing root computation, and revises
+`ReviseConstraint` to find an existing root program, and revises
 a sub-computation of it by the new constraint.
 See Section 3, Section 4 of
 [the paper](https://www.mitpressjournals.org/doi/pdf/10.1162/tacl_a_00333)